 Existing customers and prospect buyers, simply stated, do not want to have to alter how they interact based on the channel.
 My theory on this is based on hearing how buyers complain about how one channel works for them but another does not.
 The wider the gap, the more disruptive.
 Disrupting your customers and buyers – well – is not a good thing.
 Here is an example:

-“Okay here’s what I mean, I go to the website.
+“Okay, here’s what I mean, I go to the website.
 It is impressive and I find some good information.
 I am thinking this could be a smart organization to potentially get to know.
 Of course, I download the white paper and I get the call.
 Let me just say they had no idea what they were talking about.”
 (Director, IT Integration and Service)

 How do we stop reacting and plan for the future?

 There is palpable tension in the air for B2B Marketers this year.
 The need to know and the need to get results creates mounting pressure.
 When first quarter results may not have been as expected, it is bound to cause some to push the panic button.
 It can become a fire drill.
 All hands on deck to create the next campaign.
 What I believe is happening is buyers are out in front and B2B marketers are trying to catch up.
 I advocate having a solid foundation of buyer intelligence to work with.
 This means a collective body of research-based reference knowledge like audience personas, buyer personas, mapping tools related to content and buying journeys, and much more.
 These give you the perspective you need to know why something may not have worked and to plan intelligently.
-Another words – stop hitting the panic button.
+In another word – stop hitting the panic button.

 How do we build more buyer predictability into B2B Marketing?

 Predictive analytics continues to grow.
 With limitations.
 It holds promise to scale down Big Data and give the ability to predict buying behaviors.
-While this may help us to predict how buyers may behave online for example, it may yield little on predicting why.
+While this may help us to predict how buyers may behave online, for example, it may yield little on predicting why.
 A capability I am advocating is developing customer and buyer foresight planning.
 This type of planning calls for emerging buyer scenario modeling and mapping capabilities.
 Knowing where your buyers may be headed can give you the foresight needed to anticipate future motivations.
 In addition, share your foresight and help them envision a future which includes you.

 There are many more questions.
 It is the nature of business and marketing.
 It is the one constant we can count on.
 Things will change enough which will beg more questions.
-B2B Marketing leadership and success wil be predicated on the ability to answer the big questions.
+B2B Marketing leadership and success will be predicated on the ability to answer the big questions.